 A fundamental aspect of choosing the right social media channels for businesses to drive e-commerce growth is working out which platforms their target audiences are on.

-The centralisation of all e-commerce activities on Shopify means you can pull out order details, shipment tracking codes and customer data easily in just a few clicks.
+With DHL Express, the centralisation of all e-commerce activities on Shopify means you can pull out order details, shipment tracking codes and customer data easily in just a few clicks.
 In addition, you can also apply customised shipment options for specific products.
 This includes handling costs for products based on weight, so customers can anticipate the total costs of their orders.
-Your team can also conveniently edit and print shipment labels for these customised orders, manage shipment collection and delivery schedules based on your time-frames, and track the movement of orders across the supply chain to make manpower planning more streamlined.
+Your team can also conveniently edit and print shipment labels for these customised orders, manage shipment collection and delivery schedules based on your time-frames, and track the movement of orders across the supply chain to streamline manpower planning.

 If part of the revenue earned by your business is through online sales, and you have a website or e-shop, the next step forward is to get onboard with social e-commerce to maximise the potential of this trend.
 Social media platforms have a massive reach and endless potential for monetisation.
 Any business that is looking to capitalise on the forward trend of social media commerce, can incorporate social media as one of their sales channels.